Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 The base for Olympus hiking and trekking is the typical mountain town of Litochoro, which sits between the foothills and the Aegean Sea and is within easy reach of the ancient city of Dion.

 You need at least two days and be an experienced climber if you want to scale the peak.
-There are several local tour companies that offer flexible trekking packages, depending on your abilities and fitness.
-Check out Olympus Climbing and Vist Olympus for options.
+Several local tour companies offer flexible trekking packages, depending on your abilities and fitness.
+Check out Olympus Climbing and Visit Olympus for options.

 Thessaloniki